tmpfs/mxl/lib/mxl.md

 Attach to the session specified by `<name>`, if name is not specified this command will attempt to attach to the scratch session.

+If no matches are found and the _name_ compiles to a regular expression and the resulting pattern matches exactly one session it becomes the target session.

 An error is reported if the _name_ matches the current attached session or if the target session does not exist.

 #### Hints